Procedurally-Generated-Human/Steganography-App/README.md

 # Does The Image Containing The Message Look Similar To The Orginal?
 Yes.
 It is practically impossible to see any difference between the two with the human eye.
 For example:
 ![alt text](https://github.com/Procedurally-Generated-Human/Steganography-App/blob/main/comparison.jpeg)
-right: monalisa--left: monalisa + the entire text of alice in wonderland
+left: monalisa and right: monalisa + the entire text of alice in wonderland.

 # How Can I Use This Program?
 Copy or clone all the files in this repository to a folder then run: